gsimon75-android/Android_TV_BootAnimation/README.md

 ## How it turned out for me

-Having been in IT for 25 years has made me a bit paranoid, so before any invasive step I backed up whatever I had read access to.
+Having been in IT for 25 years has made me a bit paranoid (but apparently still not paranoid enough), so before any invasive step I backed up whatever I had read access to.
 Including the readable parts of `/system` and the original `bootanimation.zip` as well.

-### First test
+### First attempt

-Then I grabbed an USB stick, created a folder `custom_upgrade`, snatched a `bootanimation.zip` from the net, created that `.json` file, took a deep breath, and plugged the USB stick into the TV.
+Then I grabbed a USB stick, created a folder `custom_upgrade`, snatched a `bootanimation.zip` from the net, created that `.json` file, took a deep breath, and plugged the USB stick into the TV.

 The toasts appeared, hooray!
 Reboot, and indeed the new boot animation was played.